uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/sub-sectors/freefrom/sections/british-buying-habits/en_US.md

 ---
 title: "British buying habits"
 ---
-The UK freefrom market is worth around 455 million GBP, up 27% compared to 2015.

 Around one-third of British consumers are buying and eating freefrom food.
 This breaks down as:
 - 22% buying gluten-free